 What Happens If People Are Injured Because of Extrication?

 The first step after a car accident is to get medical attention.
 That way, the victim can heal from physical injuries.
-Typically, they hire a Nashville auto accident lawyer to file a claim against the negligent parties involved, such as the other driver.
+Typically, they hire an auto accident lawyer to file a claim against the negligent parties involved, such as the other driver.
 However, that can also include firefighters (or the department), the police, and first responders.
 Let's take a closer look at why:

 Negligence Might Lead to Liability